infinum/Locker/README.md

 ## Installation

-The easiest way to use Locker in your project is by using the CocaPods package manager.
+The easiest way to use Locker in your project is by using the CocoaPods package manager.

 #### CocoaPods